 I was never a big cruise person, but the river cruise in Europe is something quite different.
-My Paris river cruise was an amazing experience, and I would highly recommend a river cruise to anyone looking for a unique way to see Europe.
+My first Paris cruise, from the city center to Normandy, was an amazing experience.
+I would highly recommend a river cruise to anyone looking for a unique way to see the beauty, history, and culture of Europe.

 Share this article